PaddlePaddle/PaddleFL/README.md

 <img src='images/FL-training.png' width = "1000" height = "400" align="middle"/>

-In PaddleFL, components for defining a federated learning task and training a federated learning job are as follows:
+In Data Parallel, components for defining a federated learning task and training a federated learning job are as follows:

 #### A. Compile Time